coreinfrastructure/best-practices-badge/doc/other.md

       *NOTE*: We'd like this to always be true, but some vulnerabilities are hard to fix, so it's difficult to mandate this.
-      We *could* require activities to actively work to fix it, and that is worth considering - but would that really help users?
+      We *could* require activities to actively work to fix it, and that is worth considering, but are uncertain that would really help users.
+      So we have left it this way.

 #### Upgrade: Analysis